nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] HOW IS THIS USEFUL?

+^ chatgpt and uncertainity. this is a nice example of how an AI developer uses UX to help the user understand the uncertainity of the model.

 ![right fit](images/chatgpt.png)

 ## even the best models can be wrong, and with horrible consequences